videojs/http-streaming/README.md

 ##### cacheEncryptionKeys
 * Type: `boolean`
+* can be used as a source option
 * can be used as an initialization option

 This option forces the player to cache AES-128 encryption keys internally instead of requesting the key alongside every segment request.